KDE/documentation-develop-kde-org/content/docs/getting-started/saving_and_loading.md

 Finally, we get round to being able to load a file, from local storage or from a remote location like an FTP server.
 The code for this is all contained in `MainWindow::openFile()`.

 First we must ask the user for the name of the file they wish to open.
-We do this using another one of the QFileDialog functions, this time `getOpenFileName()`:
+We do this using another one of the QFileDialog functions, this time `getOpenFileUrl()`:

 ```c++
 const QUrl fileNameFromDialog = QFileDialog::getOpenFileUrl(this, i18n("Open File"));